Making a buttermilk substitute is crazy easy!

 Buttermilk is use in many recipes from The Best Banana Cake to Buttermilk Ranch Dressing.
 It’s creamy with a delicious tart flavor that adds great flavor and body to dips and dressings.
 Even more, the acidity of buttermilk reacts with the leavening agents in your baking to make things nice and fluffy!

-I do buy small containers of buttermilk from time to time (especially if I’m making a dressing or dip) but in a pinch for things like Easy Homemade Buttermilk Biscuits, a homemade substitution will work just fine!
+I do buy small containers of buttermilk from time to time (especially if I’m making a dressing or dip) but in a pinch for things like Easy Homemade Buttermilk Biscuits or Fluffy Buttermilk Pancakes, a homemade substitution will work just fine!

 How to Make Buttermilk